XDean/auto-spring-factories/README.md

 # Notice

-- Don't manually add `spring.factories` if use this tool.
-- Only support top-level class now.
+- Only support top-level class